Signed in as:

 The Danbury Museum is a limited public forum, which means that visitors, volunteers and staff of the museum expect to have the right to visit and work at the museum undisturbed and in accordance with the purposes for which the museum was created and intended.

-Look for these yard signs in front of the buildings on our campus and use your smartphone to learn a little Danbury history 7 days a week!
-Guided tours of our historic buildings will be available by appointment only, Wednesday - Saturday, beginning February 16, 2022.
+Look for this yard sign on the railing outside of Huntington Hall and use your smartphone to learn a little Danbury history 7 days a week!

 The John & Mary Rider House is the Danbury Museum’s signature historic structure.
 The house that previously stood on this property, the home of Jonah Benedict, was destroyed by fire when the British troops raided Danbury on April 26, 1777.